zzhangjii/learning-library/workshops/docker/Linux100.md

 # Start up and login into your Linux environment

-This Lab and Lab 200 assume you have went through the 050 Set Up Lab and have SSH'ed into that Compute Instance. verify that the Docker engine is up and running.
+This Lab and Lab 200 assume you have went through the 050 Set Up Lab and have SSH'ed into that Compute Instance.
+Verify that the Docker engine is up and running.

 **NOTE**: The screen shots in this lab guide are using the available Linux VirtualBox VM